aaronrichards/laravel-roles/readme.md

 1. Include `HasRoleAndPermission` trait and also implement `HasRoleAndPermission` contract inside your `User` model.
 See example below.

-2. Include `use jeremykenedy\LaravelRoles\Traits\HasRoleAndPermission;` in the top of your `User` model below the namespace and implement the `HasRoleAndPermission` trait.
+2. Include `use aaronrichards\LaravelRoles\Traits\HasRoleAndPermission;` in the top of your `User` model below the namespace and implement the `HasRoleAndPermission` trait.
 See example below.

 Example `User` model Trait And Contract: